Azure/azure-storage-fuse/README.md

 - chown  : Change of ownership is not supported by Azure Storage hence Blobfuse2 does not support this.
 - Creation of device files or pipes is not supported by Blobfuse2.
 - Blobfuse2 does not support extended-attributes (x-attrs) operations
-- Blobfuse2 does not support lseek() operatoin on directory handles.
+- Blobfuse2 does not support lseek() operation on directory handles.
 No error is thrown but it will not work as expected.

 ## Un-Supported Scenarios
 - Blobfuse2 does not support overlapping mount paths.
 While running multiple instances of Blobfuse2 make sure each instance has a unique and non-overlapping mount point.